sh3bu/PortPilot/README.md

 # PortPilot

-PyPortScan is a Python-based port scanning tool that allows users to quickly and efficiently scan a target machine for open ports.
+PortPilot is a Python-based port scanning tool that allows users to quickly and efficiently scan a target machine for open ports.
 Built using socket programming, this tool supports both TCP and UDP scans and provides verbose output to make it easy for users to interpret the scan results.

 #### Usage
-To use PyPortScan, simply run the pyportscan.py file from the command line with the appropriate arguments:
+To use PortPilot, simply run the portpilot.py file from the command line with the appropriate arguments:

 ```python portpilot.py <ip_address> <start_port> <end_port> <scan_type>```